laurencw348/myprojects/documents/design-journey.md

 > Using the audience needs you identified, brainstorm possible options for an HTML form for the site.
 List each idea and provide a brief rationale for how the HTML form addresses that need.

 - The first possible option for a HTML form for this site is a feedback form that asks users about their experience with having me as a tutor.
 This would address Need 1, since the form allows students to provide me with anonoymous constructive feedback such that I can improve my teaching/tutoring style.
-- The second possible option for a HTML form is a inquiry form
+- The second possible option for a HTML form is a subcription form that allows users to subcribe to my newsletter and blog posts.
+This addresses need 1 and need 2, since subscribing to my news letter and blog posts will allow users to get even more information delivered to their email about me and about updates to my services.
 - The third possible option for a HTML form is a new subject request form which will allow users to request a new subject that they would like me to provide tuition for.
 This addresses need 4, since the form gives potential students an opportunity to get tutoring that perfectly caters to their academic needs.